Top Five Political Law Compliance Tips for 2020

 - Gift giving is highly regulated by federal, state and local laws.
 Gift and ethics laws must be reviewed carefully because a “gift” may be anything of value – even a cup of coffee!

 - Gift and ethics rules usually apply to gift giving to elected legislative and executive officials, and career government employees.
-And most states impose additional gift restrictions on lobbyists and government contractors.
+Most states impose additional gift restrictions on lobbyists and government contractors.

 - Virtually all gift rules have exceptions, which allow for some level of gift giving.
 Common exceptions permit officials to receive invitations to receptions, awards and certificates, and informational materials.
 In some jurisdictions a wide range of gifts are permitted, but advance planning is essential.
 When gift giving is allowed, the donor and/or recipient may have disclosure obligations.